tanchevtony/tanchevtony/README.md

 - 👋 Hi, I’m Stoyan Tanchev
-- 👀 I’m interested in Python, dotNet, C#, SQL, JavaScript
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Python, C#
+- 🌱 I’m currently learning Python, SQL, Power BI, Tableau, Cognos
-- 💞️ I’m looking to collaborate on dotNet, C# Projects or Python Django projects
+- 💞️ I’m looking to collaborate on Data Analytics, Data Visualisation projects
-- 📫 How to reach me tony.tanchev@gmail.com
+- 📫 How to reach me: tony.tanchev@gmail.com

 <!---
 tanchevtony/tanchevtony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.